Council Tree Removal Applications Sydney: Report and Evidence Guide

 2. Professional Assessment

-Professional arboricultural assessments dramatically improve approval rates by providing:
+Professional arboricultural assessments strengthen an application by providing:

-- Objective expertise: Councils give significant weight to qualified arborist opinions
+- Objective expertise: Councils can use qualified arborist opinions as part of the application evidence

 - Technical documentation: Proper terminology and assessment methodology